 Go behind the scenes with JSIN in this Commission Chats podcast episode!
 Acting Chair Breyer and the Director of the Office of Research and Data talk about its development, how to best utilize it, and what the future holds for JSIN.
 Listen here.

 Frequently Asked Questions

 What information does JSIN provide?

 JSIN provides cumulative data based on five years of sentencing data for offenders sentenced under the same primary guideline, and with the same Final Offense Level and Criminal History Category selected.
 JSIN first provides statistical information relating to the sentence relative to the guideline range for the selected cell.
 After excluding cases involving a §5K1.1 substantial assistance departure, JSIN next provides a comparison of the proportion of offenders sentenced to a term of imprisonment to those sentenced to a non-imprisonment sentence.
-Finally, JSIN provides the national average and median length of imprisonment for offenders in the selected cell who received a sentence of imprisonment in whole or in part.
+Finally, JSIN provides the national average and median “length of imprisonment” and “sentence length” for offenders in the selected cell.
+See below for more information about these measurements.

 Note that JSIN will NOT report sentencing information if fewer than three offenders meet the selected criteria and received a sentence of imprisonment (in whole or in part).

 How do I navigate the JSIN platform?

 The JSIN tool enables a user to obtain information about offenders sentenced under the same primary guideline, and with the same Final Offense Level and Criminal History Category selected, for the past five fiscal years.
 Using the menu on the left-hand side of the page, users may select the primary Chapter Two sentencing guideline.
 For cases involving drug trafficking, the user must also specify the primary drug involved in that offense.
 Users may also select the filter to include “Sentence Length Data” (national average and median sentence length, including non-imprisonment sentences) in the results.